 The Sovrin Governance Framework is the legal foundation of the Sovrin Network as a global public utility for self-sovereign identity.
 It is developed by the Sovrin Governance Framework Working Group (SGFWG), currently chaired by Sovrin trustee Drummond Reed.
 Each new version is approved by the Sovrin Foundation Board of Trustees (BoT) to become the official set of governance documents for the operation of the Sovrin Ledger and the Sovrin Network.

 The first version, the Sovrin Provisional Trust Framework, was approved by the Sovrin BoT on 28 June 2017 and has been operational since the launch of the Sovrin Provisional Network on 31 July 2017.
-The second version, now called the Sovrin Governance Framework V2, has been under development by the SGFWG for the past year and has now been approved by the Sovrin BoT for public review.
+The second version, now called the Sovrin Governance Framework V2, has been under development by the SGFWG for the past year.

 Composition of the Sovrin Governance Framework V2